 Before reading this page, you should be familiar with the key concepts of Corda.

-Internal APIs and stability guarantees¶
+API stability guarantees¶

 - Core (net.corda.core): core Corda libraries such as crypto functions, types for Corda’s building blocks: states, contracts, transactions, attachments, etc. and some interfaces for nodes and protocols

 - Client RPC (net.corda.client.rpc): client RPC

 - Client Jackson (net.corda.client.jackson): JSON support for client applications

 - DSL Test Utils (net.corda.testing.dsl): a simple DSL for building pseudo-transactions (not the same as the wire protocol) for testing purposes.

 - Test Node Driver (net.corda.testing.node, net.corda.testing.driver): test utilities to run nodes programmatically

 - Http Test Utils (net.corda.testing.http): a small set of utilities for making HttpCalls, aimed at demos and tests.

 - Dummy Contracts (net.corda.testing.contracts): dummy state and contracts for testing purposes